 Keep paddling and the gorge opens up into a widemouth river, spreading out the strength of the current and giving paddlers a chance to catch their breath.
 The more benign rapid names in this section - “The Play Hole” and “Magnetic Rock” - suggest that it’s a calmer stretch of water.

 Here, you will have time to truly marvel at the stunning scenery surrounding you.
 The Pacuare River runs through the rainforest and down a river gorge.
 You will also come across the “Hucas Waterfall” a gorgeous 150 foot waterfall that flows over a rock face into the Pacuare River.
 In many places throughout your journey, you will notice that the river is bordered by steep rock faces.

 Your rafting guide will assist you in identifying any birds you see flying overhead or any wildlife you may see on shore.
 There is so much to discover in Costa Rica amid the diverse landscapes and you will find your guide quite knowledgeable about the river and its inhabitants.

 The rafting trip winds up at the private ”Exploration Center” where you can take a shower and change into your dry clothes.
 A delicious Costa Rican style lunch will be provided as you share the highlights of the day with the other members in your rafting group.

 This tour includes bilingual rafting guides, high quality equipment, lunch, as well as transportation from Alajuela, Cahuita, Escazu, Puerto Viejo and San Jose.
-One way transportation from your hotel to the river can take between 1.5 and 2.5 hours depending on your pick-up location.
+One way transportation from your hotel to the river can take between 1.5 and 3.5 hours depending on your pick-up location (ask for details).
 The total time of whitewater rafting, lunch, and round trip transportation can take between 8 and 12 hours.

 Please wear secured water shoes, bathing suit, clothes to get wet in, plus bring insect repellent and a dry change of clothes for after the tour.
 It is important to note that if the river conditions become unsafe for rafting, the tour operator may use an alternative river, or cancel the activity.